Gov. Tim Walz to call special session on gun laws after Minneapolis school shooting

 “If Minnesota lets this moment slide, and we determine that it’s OK for little ones to not be safe in a school environment or a church environment, then shame on us,” Walz said.

-The mayors of Minneapolis, St. Paul and Bloomington planned to hold a news conference Tuesday to call on the Legislature to change a 1985 state law that prevents cities from enacting their own gun restrictions.
-The mayors support bans on assault weapons and high-capacity magazines, and say cities should be allowed to enact them if the Legislature won't pass statewide bans.
+The mayors of Minneapolis and St. Paul, joined by several suburban mayors, held a Capitol news conference Tuesday to call on the Legislature to change a 1985 state law that prevents cities from enacting their own gun restrictions.

+Minneapolis Mayor Jacob Frey said they would strongly prefer for Congress and the Legislature to ban assault weapons and high-capacity magazines at the national and state levels.

+“If you’re not able to do it, or willing to do it there, give us the ability to keep our constituents safe,” Frey said.
+"That is our call.
+That is our ask."

 Police over the weekend raised the number of injured to 21 — 18 children ages 6 to 15 and three adults — from Wednesday's attack at the Church of Annunciation.